Understanding Car Lift Set-Up and Routine Maintenance

 Electrical Hook-Up

 Proper electrical planning is very useful when positioning the lift.
 Considering the electrical hook-up before the lift is placed can save you a lot of time.
-Most car lifts today have columns that face each other squarely as opposed to being turned on angle.
+Most car lifts and car storage lifts today have columns that face each other squarely as opposed to being turned on angle.
 When the columns are straight and square to each other it means you can place the front lifting arms on either side of the lift or approach the lift from either direction depending on your needs.
 This gives you the added flexibility to place the column with the power unit mounting bracket on either side because you can arrange the arms to enter from either direction.
 So, if it is easier to run your electrical drop to one side versus the other, just place the power unit column on that side.

 Note: It is common practice for commercial shops to place the power unit column on the passenger side of a 2 post car lift.
 Doing so allows the operator to position the car, get out and set the arms on the drivers side, walk to the passenger side and set those arms, stand up and use the power unit to raise the lift.
 Can be a real step / time saver!